-Please note that under Guatemalan law, if local authorities determine that there is reasonable cause to suspect that the deceased died of unnatural causes, a court order is required prior to effecting a cremation.
-The local attorney may be able to help request this court order.
+Please note that under Guatemalan law, if local authorities determine that there is reasonable cause to suspect that the deceased died of unnatural causes, a court order is required to authorize cremation.
+A local attorney may be able to help request the court order.
+The process to request and receive a judicial order can take 8 weeks or more.
 Alternatively, if the deceased has no legal representative or next-of-kin in Guatemala, the next-of-kin can provide the U.S. Embassy with written authorization to request that a cremation be carried out.

 See the disposition of remains report for more details, including funeral home contacts, estimated costs for services, and a summary of applicable local laws and regulations.

 Request a Consular Report of Death of a U.S. Citizen Abroad